 - Other applicable risks (see above)

-- The company also insures your primary residence
+- The insurance company also insures your primary residence (i.e., bundling discounts).

-To know your options, speak with an independent insurance agent now to find out which specific factors affect your unique vacation home.
+To know your options, speak with an independent insurance agent to determine which specific factors affect your unique vacation home insurance premiums.

 Do I Need Insurance on My Vacation Home?